 My Ultimate Backpacking Packing List

 Right now I personally travel with a Mountaintop 70L because I was on a pretty tight budget and it was only $75.
 It is still going strong after a year and a half, although you can tell that it isn’t great quality so if you can stretch your budget my next buy will be an Osprey Women’s Aura.
-As well as my backpack I have also added a Chester Suitcase to my luggage… it’s been a life saver for my back, and I love the builtin lock to keep all my gear safe!
+As well as my backpack I have also added a Chester Suitcase to my luggage… it’s been a lifesaver for my back, and I love the builtin lock to keep all my gear safe!
 Sometimes a suitcase isn’t a good idea (Thailand I’m looking at you), but somewhere like Europe it can be a godsend).